Tianjian Li

 prof_pic.jpg

 Hi👋, I’m Tianjian!
-I’m an incoming PhD student at Johns Hopkins University, where I will be working with Prof. Daniel Khashabi.
-I also did my Master’s degree in Computer Science at JHU.
-I am grateful to have the opportunity to work closely with Kenton Murray and Philipp Koehn on multilingual language models and machine translation during my Master’s.
+I’m a 1st/3rd year PhD student in Computer Science at Johns Hopkins University, proudly advised by Prof. Daniel Khashabi.
+Previously, I completed my Master’s degree in Computer Science at JHU, where I had the privilege of working closely with my wonderful advisors, Kenton Murray and Philipp Koehn, focusing on multilingual NLP.

-My research interests lies at the intersection of machine learning and natural language processing, with a particular focus on addressing the question: how can we better leverage our vast amount of data beyond simply feeding it into our models during training?
-To this end, I am currently working on measuring various properties of data (e.g. quality and utility), optimizing data mixtures, and curating data for training and aligning our language models.
+My research interest lies at the intersection of machine learning and natural language processing, with a particular focus on addressing the question: how can we better leverage our vast amount of data beyond simply feeding it into our models during training?
+To this end, I am currently working on measuring various properties of data (e.g. quality) and curating data for training and aligning our language models.

 I prefer solutions that are simple, generalizable, and theoretically sound.